derykmakgill/website/originsmoney.md

 The Origins of Money by Carl Menger is one of the great short reads in all economic literature, though the title is perhaps misleading.
 If you're looking for a historical inquirey into the various types of money that have existed in different societies through the ages, the history of coinage, state money, etc etc, you won't find it here.

-The Origins of Money is instead a theoretical introduction that explains the origins of money as a phenomena that arose in the market, prior the state action, due largely spontaneous economic human action.
+The Origins of Money is instead a theoretical introduction that explains the origins of money as a phenomena that arose in the market, prior the state action, due largely spontaneous economic human action to meet the need for a universally saleable medium of exchange.
 Anyone who wishes to understand why money developed, why particular commodities lent themselves better to becoming money than others, saleability, and how money is a social institution, not a legal one, ought to read this.
 Those looking for a more specific historical account of money will find this to be a valuable stepping stone to that.

 ## Saleability and its implications